HHSIDEAlab/bluebutton-parent-pom/dev/devenv-readme.md

 Thinking of contributing to this project or some of the other Java-based Blue Button projects?
 Great!
 This document provides some help on getting a development environment setup for that work.

+## AWS Credentials

+**Attention:** Many of the automated tests associated with the Blue Button framework use AWS resources.
+Before running a build using Maven or importing projects into your Eclipse IDE, which will run a build automatically, please ensure the appropriate accounts and credentials are configured within your environment.
+This will prevent unexpected charges from occurring on your AWS account.

 ## Automation FTW!

 First off, if you're on one of the following platforms, we provide the [devenv-install.py](./devenv-install.py) script, which automates most of the work for you.
 It supports: